watem-sedem/watem-sedem/docs/routing.rst

    the river routing raster (see :ref:`here <routingmap>`), if the river routing option is set to one (see :ref:`here <riverrouting>`).
 The routing is defined as a uni-directional routing.
-If the river routing option is set to zero, than river pixels are considered as sinks.
+If the river routing option is set to zero, then river routing is defined by the height profile in the river (routing stays within rivers).

 Situation 2: Target(s) is/are not equal to `river`
 ==================================================